Blue Bombers Forum

 Post by: theaardvark on September 21, 2025, 08:19:49 PM

-Quote from: Throw Long Bannatyne on Today at 06:31:38 PMNothing is going to be said or done as long as Strev is playing and the team[/b] wins, and if Zach returns for the Ti-Cat game, we may not see him again this season.
+Quote from: Throw Long Bannatyne on September 21, 2025, 06:31:38 PMNothing is going to be said or done as long as Strev is playing and the team[/b] wins, and if Zach returns for the Ti-Cat game, we may not see him again this season.

 With Collaros recent injury history, I am not optimistic of him playing out the entire season.
 Our #2 QB will play again, and, God forbid, might even have to start in the post season.